magis-slac/gradoptics/README.md

 ```

 ## Work in progress
-- Currently using ideal lenses (thin lens approximation) -> thick and compound lenses in progress
-- Currently the lens and window normals are aligned with the optical axis -> more general orientations in progress
+- Currently some optical element normals are aligned with the optical axis -> more general orientations in progress
 - Currently monochromatic -> no chromatic abberations
-- Adding PSF to imaging -> in progress

 ## Project History